bhagavatar/TrabajoTPV/README.md

 # TrabajoTPV
-Developing basic POS system for Java course.
+Basic POS system for Java course.
+I'll rewrite it using Java 8 for studies purposes.